 My favorite part of the whole complex: the Empress Sisi exhibit in the Matthias Church.
 Empress Sisi was an intriguing woman and unlike other royals; it was nice to see an exhibit dedicated to this special woman.
 Empress Sisi liked to visit Hungary for its more relaxed atmosphere, as she found the formal Hapsburg court of Vienna to be stifling.

 The crowds made it hard to have a good experience.
 There were so many tour buses and groups of people that it took away from the artistry of the architecture.
-Every time I turned around to get a shot of a cornice or statue, someone was there with a selfie stick or their cell phone pouting their lips so they could look like a fish in front of a historic monument.
+Every time I turned around to get a shot of a cornice or statue, someone was there with a selfie stick or their cell phone pouting their lips, so they could look like a fish in front of a historic monument.
 Not that I was any less of a tourist.

 WHAT I DIDN'T LIKE

 There's a whole other post about this, but just to reiterate: the food in Hungary was a huge letdown after Croatia.
-The one thing I will say in defense of Hungarian food is there's more variety available than Croatia and they have numerous types of delicious lemonade available.
+The one thing I will say in defense of Hungarian food is there's more variety available than Croatia, and they have numerous types of delicious lemonade available.
 I got food poisoning twice in Budapest which is not something I expect in a developed European nation.

 It Was Dirty

 I'm not opposed to a bit of grunge.
 I lived in Oakland and San Jose, spent many a day in San Francisco, and watched people shit in the middle of the street in Vietnam.
 What struck me about the grunge in Budapest was the level of decay.
-There's all these previously grand buildings that are covered in the most boring graffiti, mildew, and grime.
-Not that everything has to be shiny and new to meet my picky tourist eyes, but it felt like a lack of pride or maybe a fuck you to the tourists who come there to see the architecture.
+There are all these previously grand buildings that are covered in the most boring graffiti, mildew, and grime.
+Not that everything has to be shiny and new to meet my picky tourist eyes, but it felt like a lack of pride or maybe a fuck you to the tourists who come here to see the architecture.

 The escalators in metro stations are steep, fast, and long.
 Entering and exiting each one filled me with a moment of terror: would I fall to my death only to be crushed by a group of thoughtless Hungarian commuters?
 This was especially difficult with an enormous rolling suitcase.